jbfink/dspreso/README.md

 a descriptive text goes here.
 Yes, it does.
+Or it does not.